 Social media marketing

 This marketing channel means using socials like Facebook, Instagram, Twitter, Pinterest, etc., to advertise to your target audience.
-Socials are a great platform for growing your audience, engaging in a more natural, humane way, or performing giveaways supported with email.
+Socials are an excellent platform for growing your audience, engaging in a more natural, humane way, or performing giveaways supported by email.
 Facebook, for instance, allows contacting leads organically by sharing helpful content and with paid PPC ads in various formats.
 Video ads, Carousels, Slideshows, Images, etc. are highly customizable in terms of visuals and targeting.

 This type of marketing allows promoting products and services via Facebook Messenger, with ads in news feed, or communication in chatbots, initiated by customers.
 You can create a simple chatbot in few minutes with SendPulse chatbot builder.
 Here’s how.